projik/meteor-starter-js/README.md

 Meteor Starter
 ==============

-A Meteor boilerplate with a lot packed in.
-Written in Coffeescript.
 ### Warning ####
 Warning: This Fork Decaffeinated with https://github.com/rainforestapp/decaf , this is why there is no coffee files.
 I am using only js(after es6 released), totally personal choice.
 If you more comfortable with coffeescript please go to original repo at https://github.com/yogiben/meteor-starter

+A Meteor boilerplate with a lot packed in.
+Written in ~~Coffeescript~~ JS.

 [Tutorials](http://learn.meteorfactory.io/meteor-starter/)